jesperdj/dsmr-reader/README.md

     java -jar dsmr-reader-1.0-SNAPSHOT.jar

+Or to make it run in the background, saving logging to a file:

+    nohup java -jar dsmr-reader-1.0-SNAPSHOT.jar > log.txt &

 If the USB port that the cable to your smart meter is connected to is different from the default `/dev/ttyUSB0`, then you can specify a different name on the command line, for example:

     java -jar dsmr-reader-1.0-SNAPSHOT.jar /dev/ttyS0